andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/ms3e3c-using -widget-features/README.md

  - Update the build phase in your mobile project to also copy the assets from this bundle to your app's workspace
  - This widget should contain one button; when you click on it, it should use the default **ContactFeature** to trigger the iOS e-mail client
  - Create a new page in your **lpmobile** portal called **Contact**, and drop the contact-email widget on the page
- - Optionally, add an icon of your choice for this page in CXP Explorer
+ - Add  the **contactFeature** as a preferences of the page in CXP Explorer
  - Build & run your app; make sure the feature works as expected

 #### Additional resources